-- PARTIAL DIFFERENTIAL EQUATION (PDE): A.D.E involving derivatives w.r.t more than one independent variables is called a partial D.E. - ORDER of a DE : is the order of the highest order derivative occurring in the D.E. - DEGREE of a D.E.: is the highest power of the highest order derivative occurring in the D.E provided D.E is a polynomial equation in its derivatives. - SOLUTION OF THE D.E : A relation between involved variables, which satisfy the given D.E is called its solution.
+- PARTIAL DIFFERENTIAL EQUATION (PDE): A.D.E involving derivatives w.r.t more than one independent variables is called a partial D.E. - ORDER of a DE : is the order of the highest order derivative occurring in the D.E. - DEGREE of a D.E.: is the highest power of the highest order derivative occurring in the D.E provided D.E is a polynomial equation in its derivatives.
+It is always a whole no. - SOLUTION OF THE D.E : A relation between involved variables, which satisfy the given D.E is called its solution.